Frequently Asked Questions

 You may receive bills from physicians you did not see in person if you have certain tests or treatments in the hospital.
 These bills are for the professional services doctors provided in diagnosing and interpreting test results while you were a patient.

-Please allow 3-5 business days for your payment to be posted to the system from when first received.
+Please allow three to five business days for your payment to be posted to the system from when first received.
 If you have reason to believe your payment has not been posted timely, please contact the phone number listed on your bill.

 Paying My Bill

 There are several convenient ways to pay Mount Sinai bills for yourself or someone else—the quickest and easiest is to pay online.
-You can start by searching your bill type on our patient billing portal for relevant contact information.
+Most bills can be found on MyMountSinai, our patient portal, but you can look at your billing statement for the link to pay online.

-Online: To pay online, please look at the billing statement for an account number, Patient Account Access Number (PAAN), or other information you might need to log in.
+Online: To pay online, please look at the billing statement for a link, a guarantor number, phone number, or other information that you may need to log in.
 You can pay for yourself or someone else, such as a family member.

 By mail: You can mail in your payment with the payment stub to the appropriate location listed on your bill.

-Yes you may pay a bill without creating an online account.
+Yes, you may pay a bill without creating an online account.
 Please visit the link to the online billing portal on your billing statement, and you can use the one-time payment, quick pay, or pay without enrolling option.
-Your billing statement provides the account information, PAAN number, or other relevant information required to complete payment online.
+Your billing statement provides the guarantor number or other relevant information required to complete payment online.

 Online Account

 For each bill you pay online, make sure to use the online portal listed on your billing statement.
-Based on where you received services, your bills might be found on different online billing portals.
+Most bills can be found in MyMountSinai, but there are a few exceptions:

 Insurance